ihh/dnastore/README.md

 # DNAstore
-Software for error-free coding of information into DNA sequences using finite-state transducers.
+Software for error-tolerant coding of information into DNA sequences using finite-state transducers.

 To build: